-To consider the notice of motion from Councillor Randhawa related to Urban Bees.
+To consider the notice of motion from Councillor Bossert related to an Urban Hens Pilot Project.

 Background:

 Several municipalities in the Capital Region and in other parts of North America are exploring their policies and procedures regarding allowing rural agricultural practices in urban areas, which have generally been prohibited until now.
 This includes further research and policy development regarding the keeping of livestock for the purposes of producing food for personal consumption.
 Such livestock can include hens, bees, rabbits and other small breed livestock.